developersfun/coffee-palace-ui/README.md

   - There are several problems with using client side single page app using Vanilla JS.
   - Requires a lot of direct DOM manipulation and Traversing - Spagetti Code
   - Data is usually stored in DOM, shared across the entire app
+  -  HTML was the owner and JS was used inside a script tag.
+That is now reversed.

 Q : Why do FE framework exists?